-Rob Clare was educated at Oxford University and was first an actor with the Royal Shakespeare Company (RSC), then recruited to be a Staff Director at the UK National Theatre to work specifically on Shakespeare.
-Becoming increasingly interested in differing approaches to working with Shakespeare’s texts, he returned to Oxford to complete a doctorate in the subject, and has since become an internationally recognized Shakespeare specialist.
-His published work on the variant texts of King Lear was recognized by the Bibliographical Society of Great Britain and awarded the prestigious biennial Fredson Bowers Memorial Prize by the US Society for Textual Scholarship.
+Rob Clare was educated at Oxford University and was first an actor with the Royal Shakespeare Company (RSC) before being recruited to be a Staff Director at the U.K. National Theatre to work specifically on Shakespeare.
+Becoming increasingly interested in differing approaches to working with Shakespeare’s texts, he returned to Oxford to complete a doctorate in the subject and has since become an internationally recognized Shakespeare specialist.
+His published work on the variant texts of King Lear was recognized by the Bibliographical Society of Great Britain and was awarded the prestigious biennial Fredson Bowers Memorial Prize by the U.S. Society for Textual Scholarship.

-During and following his doctoral studies, he taught Shakespeare seminars and tutorials to Oxford University students, and to those on various study-abroad programs from the US.
-He has also worked in numerous actor training institutions within the UK, and established the MA Classical Acting course at London’s Central School of Speech and Drama, which he also led for its first three years.
-He has since directed and/or taught Shakespeare in Ireland, Austria, Germany, Australia, and China, as well as the USA.
-In India, he directed multiple workshops, as well as Hindi productions of A Midsummer Night’s Dream, Julius Caesar and Romeo and Juliet.
-Before moving to the US, he worked regularly for almost a decade as a freelance specialist verse and text analyst with the RSC’s core acting ensemble, leading annual workshops and masterclasses, and working in and alongside rehearsals for productions of Richard III, Richard II, Henry IV Parts 1 and 2, Henry V and Hamlet.
+During and following his doctoral studies, he taught Shakespeare seminars and tutorials to Oxford University students, and those on various study-abroad programs from the U.S. He has worked in numerous actor training institutions within the U.K. and established the MA Classical Acting course at London’s Central School of Speech and Drama, which he also led for its first three years.
+He has since directed and/or taught Shakespeare in Ireland, Austria, Germany, Australia, China and the U.S. In India he directed multiple workshops, as well as Hindi productions of A Midsummer Night’s Dream, Julius Caesar and Romeo and Juliet.
+Before moving to the U.S., he worked regularly for almost a decade as a freelance specialist verse and text analyst with the RSC’s core acting ensemble, leading annual workshops and masterclasses, and working in and alongside rehearsals for productions of Richard III, Richard II, Henry IV Parts 1 and 2, Henry V and Hamlet.
 He was sponsored by the RSC to a special research fellowship at Warwick University, where he also taught.
-In the US he has been visiting faculty at CSU Los Angeles, CSU Long Beach, USC, UCLA, University of Illinois Chicago, The Juilliard School, Yale, Brown and NYU Tisch (both graduate and undergraduate programs).
-He has also directed productions of Cymbeline (New Orleans Shakespeare Festival), Twelfth Night and The Merry Wives of Windsor (American Shakespeare Center, Staunton VA), Love’s Labour’s Lost and Henry IV Parts 1 and 2 (Marin Shakespeare Company), King Lear (Luna Stage, Orange NJ), The Winter’s Tale (Hang A Tale Productions, NYC), As You Like It (Kentucky Shakespeare), Richard III (Idaho Shakespeare Festival), Pericles (USC Los Angeles), The Duchess of Malfi (CSU Long Beach), and Richard III and A Midsummer Night’s Dream (both at the American Academy of Dramatic Arts, Los Angeles).
+In the U.S. he has been visiting faculty at CSU Los Angeles, CSU Long Beach, USC, UCLA, University of Illinois Chicago, The Juilliard School, Yale, Brown and NYU Tisch (both graduate and undergraduate programs).
+He has also directed productions of Cymbeline (New Orleans Shakespeare Festival), Twelfth Night and The Merry Wives of Windsor (American Shakespeare Center, Staunton VA), Love’s Labour’s Lost and Henry IV Parts 1 and 2 (Marin Shakespeare Company), King Lear (Luna Stage, Orange NJ), The Winter’s Tale (Hang A Tale Productions, NYC), As You Like It (Kentucky Shakespeare), Richard III (Idaho Shakespeare Festival), Pericles (USC Los Angeles), The Duchess of Malfi (CSU Long Beach), and Richard III and A Midsummer Night’s Dream (both at the American Academy of Dramatic Arts, LA).

-During the ongoing pandemic, Rob has built and now runs an extensive portfolio of online Shakespeare workshops and coaching, through his personal website.
+During the ongoing pandemic, Rob has built and now runs an extensive portfolio of online Shakespeare workshops and coaching through his personal website www.robclare.com.

 He contributed a chapter on the creative use of improvisation in the prison context to Practices and Perspectives in Prison Theatre (ed.
 James Thompson, Jessica Kingsley Publishers, London, 1998).